 In the matter of Horan EqLR 473

 This was a case decided by the Bar Standards Board Review Panel.
 It found that a barrister who had aphasia following a stroke was fit to practise as a barrister.
+He had significant impairment of speech and working memory, but could meet the standards required.
 The Panel considered the obligation of judges to make reasonable adjustments (eg for a disabled barrister).
-It held that the judge hearing a case was not subject to Equality Act 2010.
-However the judge was under a non-statutory obligation to make reasonable adjustments with regard to disability when hearing a case.
+It held that the judge hearing a case was not subject to the Equality Act 2010.
+However the judge was under a non-statutory obligation to make reasonable adjustments for a disability when hearing a case.

-R v Isleworth Crown Court ex parte Murray King, January 2001, High Court
+R v Isleworth Crown Court ex parte Murray King, High Court, 2001

 For example, the applicant's wife said he found it difficult to assimilate his thoughts into brief, concise, clear questions, and as a layman did not necessarily phrase his questions correctly.
-The judge had been irritated, making comments such as "stick to the point" These kind of comments, she said, only served to make him more anxious, stressed and frustrated.
+The judge had been irritated, making comments such as 'stick to the point'.
+These kind of comments, said his wife, only served to make him more anxious, stressed and frustrated.

-Under the Equality Act, any complaint is normally by the disabled person.
-However, as regards these non-statutory obligations (or perhaps some statutory rights, such as to a fair trial), it is not necessarily the disabled person who would bring a complaint:
+Under the Equality Act, any right to make a complaint is normally that of the disabled person.
+However, as regards these non-statutory obligations (or perhaps some statutory rights, such as the right to a fair trial), it is not necessarily the disabled person who would bring a complaint:

 Example: A disabled witness is called by the defendant in a criminal case.
 There is a failure to make adjustments for the witness's disability.
 The defendant might bring proceedings to seek to overturn any resulting conviction.

-The appeal court must determine for itself whether a fair procedure was followed, not merely review whether the tribunal's (or other lower court's) decision on fairness was reasonable (Galo v Bombadier).
+On an appeal, the appeal court must determine for itself whether a fair procedure was followed, not merely review whether or not the lower court's decision on fairness was reasonable (Galo v Bombadier).

 A similar type of case, decided in Australia:

 The Equal Treatment Bench Book (ETBB) is the key guidance for courts on disabled defendants, litigants and witnesses.
-The courts have stressed the importance to judges of the advice in the ETBB (eg Galo, Rackham, and Isleworth cases.
-Taking account of the ETBB is seen as a very major part of the judge fullfilling the legal requirement to to make adjustments for disabilty, in the interests of fairness - see above Duty of judges to make adjustments.
+The courts have stressed the importance to judges of the advice in the ETBB (eg in the Galo, Rackham, and Isleworth cases).
+Taking account of the ETBB is seen as a very major part of the judge fulfilling the legal requirement to make adjustments for disability, in the interests of fairness - see above Legal duty of judges to make adjustments.

 Galo v Bombadier Aerospace, Northern Ireland Court of Appeal, 2016.

-R v Isleworth Crown Court ex parte Murray King, January 2001, High Court.
+R v Isleworth Crown Court ex parte Murray King, High Court, 2001.

 In Galo, it was held that given the court could see signs of the claimant's disability, the court had a duty to consider adjustments even though the issue had not been raised by the disabled persons representatives.